jundalisay/sp/content/en/research/sarkar/knowledge/chapter-1.md

 But in the psychic stratum, knowledge involves the subjectivization of any external objectivity or objectivities.

-We take an external object inside ourselves, be it an elephant, a horse, a vocalized word, a touch, or anything else with which we come in contact in the outer world, and assimilate it in our psychic existential “I” feeling.
+We take an external object inside ourselves, be it an elephant, a horse, a vocalized word, a touch, or anything else with which we come in contact in the outer world.

+We then assimilate it in our psychic existential “I” feeling.

 This is the process of knowing.
 It is something related to the psychic sphere.